 Pros of Profit-Sharing

 The positive impact of profit sharing is that it sends the message that all of the employees are working together on the same team.
 The employees have the same goals and are rewarded equivalently to reinforce this shared service to customers.

 Employees who know that they will receive financial rewards if the company does well are more likely to be motivated to help the company succeed—they have a vested interest in their company's success.

 For example, a sales department that pays commissions based on individual employee performance fails to build this sense of team.
-Each employee is on his or her own—and they act accordingly.
+Each employee is on their own—and they act accordingly.
 However, an employer that is committed to fostering team and cooperation among employees shares the commissions earned with all of the department's employees.

 While senior-level employees are aware of what is going on and make decisions that make impact the bottom line, that's not the case with the front line receptionist.
-He or she may not understand that their interactions with vendors, clients, and random people actually make a difference in the profitability of the company.
+They may not understand that their interactions with vendors, clients, and random people actually make a difference in the profitability of the company.

-Also, with profit sharing, employees receive the profit sharing money regardless of their performance or contribution, so there's no reason to improve one's performance.
+Also, with profit-sharing, employees receive profit-sharing money regardless of their performance or contribution, so there's no reason to improve one's performance.